Project Conversations To and From Slack

 Pre-Setup

-- For ease of setup, log into Workamajig and Slack within the same browser.
+- For ease of setup, log into Workamajig and Slack within the same browser (not an App).

 - To enable the extended functions of Workamajig to be used with Slack, you will first need to make sure you have your own Slack workspace setup where you have Owner or Admin access.